lvstb/dotfiles/README.md

 ## Features

-- Brewfile/applist, depending on the os (mac/linux) it will install packages listed in the brewfile (mac) or the applist (linux)
+- Brewfile, depending on the os (mac/linux) it will install packages listed in the brewfile.
 - Zsh and oh-my-zsh config and tweaks
-- Personalised atom install
 - Tmux with personalization
 - Vim with plugins and personalization